 The entrance tank feeds water from the source to the plant and causes rapid mixing to take place as chemicals are fed into the water.
-It is designed to be a single channel running the length of the flocculator, and includes a grit chamber.
 The plant is designed for 60mg/L of aluminum sulfate to serve as coagulant, however this concentration can be changed.
 The water then flows through a riser pipe called a linear flow orifice meter (LFOM) so as to create a linear relationship between the height of the water in the entrance tank and the flow rate through the plant.